SStyles93/blog/_posts/2024-02-18-PostMortemGK.md

 The project's source was also hosted on the Git repository.
 The assets were on.
 The hard-surface models were made using Maya or 3DS Max.
 As for the organic meshes, they were made on ZBrush.
 As for the textures, the artists used Substance Painter.

 ### Organisation
-At the start of the project, we received a production lesson from William Marié, a Producer at Old Skull Games.
+At the beginning of the projects, we received a production lesson from William Marié, a Producer at Old Skull Games.
 This is what guided us for the biggest part of our organisation.
-There were two management roles in the group : Samuel as Producer and Johanna as Product Owner.
+There were two management roles in the group : Samuel as Producer, Fabian and Johanna as Product Owners.
 As a Producer, Samuel’s role was to keep a good group dynamic and organise the different milestones and presentations.
-As for Johanna, her responsibility was to define what tasks (user stories) were to be done by the team for the following sprint.
+As for Fabian and Johanna, their responsibility was to define what tasks (user stories) were to be done by the team for the following sprint.
 A sprint is a 2 week period where the team tries to do a set amount of work.
 Each task has an intensity attached to it.
 It is similar to the time it takes to do, but it is not exactly the same.
 This intensity is supposed to serve as a guide on if there was too much or too little work during the sprint.
 However, this metric was not very useful on this project, since the amount of time everyone could put on the project varied frequently and it was hard to estimate the duration of tasks that we never did before.
 At the end of each sprint, we did a Sprint Review / Sprint Planning / Sprint Retrospective (yes, all at the same time !).
 This is taken from the SCRUM method.
 The goal was for people to be able to tell their frustrations with the production and to improve things as they were advancing.
 We had to merge the three meetings into one, since there were very few moments where we could bring everyone together in the same room.
 In parallel to the sprint reviews, we did weekly meetings on Fridays with Elias Farhan where we presented the work we did during the week.
 The goal of this meeting was mostly for Elias to see who did what and to raise red flags if he saw any.
 We could also ask him questions and get guidance.

-For the project VR the process was the same except that the Product Owner \(PO\) was Fabian Huber.

 ## My role as a Producer
 The role of a producer was one of the responsibilities assigned to me during this project.
 Thanks to Nicolas Brière, our head of department, Elias Farhan was able to arrange a master class with William Marié, a senior producer who had worked with OldSkullGames.
 Thanks to his guidance, the role that I took on without prior knowledge became more manageable.